The best independent guide to Lagos

 Lagos, Portugal: Activities, sights and things to see and do

-Lagos is a fantastic city that boasts, stunning beaches, a charming historic centre and a buzzing nightlife.
-This all combines to form the ideal holiday destination for tourists who want more than just great beaches and glorious weather for their holiday.
+Lagos is a fascinating city that boasts, stunning beaches, a characterful historic centre and buzzing nightlife.
+This all combines to form the ideal holiday destination for tourists, who want more than just great beaches and glorious weather for their holiday.
 This guide will detail the most popular activities and things to do while on holiday to Lagos.